-Key audit matter description

-Amounts owed by the immediate parent company Quadgas MidCo Limited (the "immediate parent company") are stated in the balance sheet at £983.1 million (2019: £981.0 million).
-This amount is net of an expected credit loss allowance of £1.1 million (2019: £0.7 million).
+Key audit matter Amounts owed by the immediate parent company Quadgas MidCo Limited description ("immediate parent company") are stated in the balance sheet at £1,437.4 million (2020: £983.1 million).
 Quadgas Finance Plc loans borrowed funds to Quadgas MidCo Limited on back to back terms.

-There is significant level of judgement involved in determining the recoverability of these receivable amounts from the immediate parent company ("parent") and recognition of expected credit loss amount based on the parent's future prospects.
-This expected loss is calculated by determining the probability of default of the counterparty and the amount of the loan deemed likely to be recoverable in the event of default and takes into consideration a range of factors including the historical trading performance of Quadgas MidCo Limited's Group undertaking Cadent Gas Limited; this is a gas distribution business regulated by Ofgem and is the only cash generating business of Quadgas MidCo Limited and its subsidiaries (the "Group") and other factors considered to be relevant.
+There is significant level of judgement involved in determining the recoverability of these receivable amounts from the immediate parent company based on its financial position and future prospects and recognition of an expected credit loss amount.
+This takes into consideration a range of factors such as the trading performance of Quadgas MidCo Limited group undertaking Cadent Gas Limited, a gas distribution business regulated by Ofgem, which is the only cash generating business of Quadgas MidCo Limited and its subsidiaries (the "group").
 Cadent Gas Limited is a directly owned subsidiary of Quadgas MidCo Limited.